parsafaramarzi/Assortment-of-Mini-ML-Projects/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Last Updated](https://img.shields.io/badge/last_updated-November_2025-blue)

-A growing collection of **mini machine learning projects**, each focused on a key ML algorithm or concept — **regression, classification, clustering, dimensionality reduction, and computer vision** — using real-world datasets.
+A growing collection of **mini machine learning projects**, each focused on a key ML algorithm or concept — **regression, classification, clustering, and dimensionality reduction** — using real-world datasets.

 Each project is **self-contained**, **beginner-friendly**, and ideal for **hands-on learning** and **portfolio building**.